MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-binder.md

 If you already have notebooks in a GitHub repository, you can configure Binder to work with your repo:

-1. Ensure that there is a file named **Dockerfile.txt** in the root of your repository.
+1. Ensure that there is a file named *Dockerfile* in the root of your repository.
 The file must contain at least the following lines:

     ```bash
     FROM mcr.microsoft.com/quantum/iqsharp-base:0.12.20082513